-If you are planning on transporting these heavy appliances in your upcoming move, this helpful guide will explain the process step-by-step.
+If you are planning to transport these heavy appliances in your upcoming move, this helpful guide will explain the process step-by-step.

 Preparing the Dryer

-- For a gas dryer: Make sure you turn off your gas connection before attempting to move the dryer.
-Remove the hose, loop it and store in inside the unit.
-Make sure the area is well-ventilated in case of any leakage.
+Make sure you turn off your gas connection before attempting to move the dryer.
+Remove the hose, loop it, and store it inside the unit.
+Make sure the area is well-ventilated in case of any gas leakage.

 Preparing the Washer